Indecis1/flow-algorithm/README.md

 - `all` to compute all the previous algorithm

 **Note:** In the result of `max_flow` and `max_flow_min_cost` we have edge with negative flow.
-They represent edge that are created in the residual graph
+They represent edge that are created in the residual graph.

+The format for the input is:
+- The first line contains 4 numbers : numN odes numArcs sourceNode sinkNode, where numNodes is the number of nodes of the graph, numArcs is its number of arcs, sourceNode is s, the source node of the flow and sinkNode is t, the sink of the flow
+- Then, each line contains the description of an arc under the form: emanatingN ode, terminatingN ode, maxCapacity , cost.
+This defines the arc (emanatingNode, terminatingNode) whose upper bound capacity is maxCapacity and whose cost is cost.